Join Western River Expeditions on a 6 or 7-Day Grand Canyon Expedition from $2750 where you'll explore lower Havasu Creek for a couple hours »

-Western River Expeditions offers 6-7 day rafting trips through Grand Canyon which can include half a day spent exploring the first two miles of Havasu Creek where it meets the Colorado River.
+Western River Expeditions offers 6-7 day rafting trips through Grand Canyon which may include half a day spent exploring the first two miles of Havasu Creek where it meets the Colorado River.
 If you want to visit Havasu Creek with Western River Expeditions, you'll need to be willing to spend 5-6 days rafting 150+ miles of the actual Grand Canyon, seeing all kinds of other amazing waterfalls and sights the Grand Canyon has to offer.
 If that interests you, then keep reading - or give us a call!

 HAVASU CREEK IS NOT EASILY ACCESSIBLE - Grand Canyon and Havasu Creek are not for individuals looking for a day trip with inner-tube floats and easy strolls.
 Please keep reading before calling.